Blog / BIM & Construction Management

 Want to know how CCC, Arabtec and TAV won the contract?
 Find out in Part 2!

-This article is presented as part of our Global BIM Management for Infrastructure Projects Master's Program.
+This article is presented as part of our Master’s in Global BIM Management in Civil Engineering and GIS.
 If you would like to become a fully-capable BIM Manager for infrastructure projects specialized in Roads & Highways, Railways & Metro Lines, Tunnels & Bridges, and Subsurface Utilities, request more information now:

 I